A framework for business analysis

 Business rules can impact all aspects of the architecture.

 These are all concerns that a business analyst can, or should, be involved with.
-These concerns aspects are neatly summarised in the infographic by which most people recognise the Zachman architectural framework, one of the best known representations of an enterprise architecture.
+These concerns aspects are neatly summarised in the Zachman architectural framework, one of the best known representations of an enterprise architecture.

 The Zachman framework is a 6 * 6 matrix.